-This Agreement shall be automatically renewed from year to year after June 30, 1997 unless either party shall notify the other in writing no later than October 1, 1996 (or October 1st of any subsequent year thereafter in the case of an automatic renewal) that it desires to terminate, modify or amend this Agreement.
+This Agreement shall be automatically renewed from year to year after June 30, 1999 unless either party shall notify the other in writing no later than October 1, 1998 (or October 1st of any subsequent year thereafter in the case of an automatic renewal) that it desires to terminate, modify or amend this Agreement.

-Signed this day of Maryland. , 1997, in Upper Marlboro, Prince George's County FOR THE PRINCE GEORGE'S CORRECTIONAL OFFICERS' ASSOCIATION, INC. FOR PRINCE GEORGE'S COUNTY Frederick M. Guss President Howard W. Stone, Jr. Chief Administrative Officer
+Maryland. , 1998, in Upper Marlboro, Prince George's County FOR THE PRINCE GEORGE'S CORRECTIONAL OFFICERS' ASSOCIATION, INC. FOR PRINCE GEORGE'S COUNTY Verjeana C. McCotter President Howard W. Stone, Jr. Chief Administrative Officer